 (i) Do a little light activity before and after your endurance activities to warm up and cool down.
 For example, slow walking before and after brisk walking.

-(ii) Make sure that endurance activities should not make you breathe so hard that you can’t talk.
-Moreover, they should not lead to dizziness, or chest pain or pressure, or a feeling like that of heartburn.
+(ii) Make sure that endurance activities do not make you breathe so hard that you can’t talk.
+Moreover, they should not lead to dizziness, chest pain or pressure, or a feeling like that of heartburn.

 (iii) Stretch after your endurance activities when your muscles are still warm.